 Pizza Dough

 by Jan 6, 2014

-Pizza at home seems like a good idea until you try to mix and rise the dough the same day you’re wanting to bake it – everything seems to take too long, you rush the dough, the taste is simple, not developed, and you don’t bother to do it again.
-Instead, think a day or two ahead, make the dough, pop it in the fridge, then pizza time will be way more fun, and more delicious!
-By resting in the fridge, the dough begins to ferment, creating tasty flavors, and relaxing the gluten, so you can form the pizza without squeezing out all the gas that lets it poof up and act like pizza, instead of a big, flat cracker.
-You can even put the dough balls into freezer bags for up to 3 months, then simply defrost overnight in the fridge.
+Pizza at home seems like a good idea until you try to mix and rise the dough the same day you’re wanting to bake it—everything seems to take too long, you rush the dough, the taste is simple, not developed, and you don’t bother to do it again.
+If instead you think a day or two ahead and make the dough and pop it in the refrigerator, pizza time will be way more rewarding.
+(If you just thought about pizza and absolutely need to enjoy it same day, please check out my Same-Day Pizza Dough which adds a blob of sourdough starter to this recipe and adjusts flour and water down.)

+Pizza Dough